-1. Measure Liberalization of foreign investment in the railroad sector
+1. Measure Liberalization of foreign

+investment in the railroad sector

+Date 1995

+Outline of Measure -

 Reforms were implemented to allow foreign capital participation up to 100% in railway related services.
 Before the reforms foreign investment was not allowed.

-2. Measure Liberalization of foreign investment in satellite communications transportation and storage.
+2. Measure Liberalization of foreign investment in satellite communications

+Date 1995

+Outline of Measure

 New legislation was enacted that allows 100% foreign investment in satellite communications.
 This sector was reserved to the State prior to the new legislation.

-3. Measure Liberalization of foreign investment in natural gas distribution, transportation services
+3. Measure Liberalization of foreign investment in natural gas distribution, transportation and storage.

+Date 1995

+Outline of Measure

 New legislation allows private investors to participate in the distribution, transportation and storage of natural gas.

-4. Measure Liberalization of foreign investment in specialized air
+4. Measure Liberalization of foreign investment in specialized air transportation services

+Date 1995

+Outline of Measure

-New regulations expand foreign investment participation up to 100% in specialized air transportation services.
+New regulations expand foreign investment participation up to 100% in specialized air transportation services. -

 5. Measure Liberalization of foreign investment in ports

+Date 1995

+Outline of Measure

-Reforms have been implemented to allow foreign capital participation of up to 100% in port related services and in port integral administration.
+Reforms have been implemented to allow foreign capital participation of up to 100% in port related services and in port integral administration. -

 6. Measure Liberalization of foreign investment in financial services

+Date 1995

+Outline of Measure

 Regulations were amended to expand foreign investment participation from 30% to 49% in holding companies for financial groups, commercial banking, credit institutions, securities brokerage firms, and securities market specialists.

-7. Measure Deregulation for the establishment and operation of firms
+7. Measure Deregulation for the

+establishment and operation of firms

+Date 1995

+Outline of Measure

 Reduction of the administrative burden of firms and promotion of their competitiveness by simplifying the regulatory framework.

 8. Measure Privatization of the secondary petrochemical industry

+Date 1995

+Outline of Measure

-The government published the guidelines for the bidding of the first petrochemical complex.
+The government published the guidelines for the bidding of the first petrochemical complex. -

 9. Measure Privatization of ports

+Date 1995

+Outline of Measure

-The container terminals in the four main ports of the country have already been privatized.
+The container terminals in the four main ports of the country have already been privatized. -